 Cocaine is a dangerous stimulant that can have major effects on the body.
-Learn how cocaine abuse can affect you and what we can do to help.
+Learn how cocaine abuse can affect you and what you can do to recover.

 Recovery is a Journey.
 Take the First Step.

-Starting Point Recovery approaches cocaine rehab through a medical/psycho/social model, meaning, we are concerned with you from a purely physiological standpoint, from a psychological standpoint and from a social standpoint.
-Our goal is to assess your needs and your triggers to use from all of these points of assessment in order to help our patients recovery from their dependence on cocaine.
+Cocaine rehab is often approached through a medical/psycho/social model, meaning, treatment is approached from a purely physiological standpoint, from a psychological standpoint and from a social standpoint.
+The goal is to assess your needs and your triggers to use from all of these points of assessment in order to help you recover from their dependence on cocaine.

-We understand, as well, that many people may use cocaine and other substances such as alcohol in combination and our plan to help treat the individual takes other substances in to account as well.
+Many people may use cocaine and other substances such as alcohol in combination and your individual treatment plan will take other substances in to account as well.

 of Americans have used cocaine in the past month.